cjacker/opensource-toolchain-avr/README.md

 - You'd better have an ISP programmer to program or change the FUSE bits.

 - Changing FUSE bits is a little bit dangerous for beginners, it may 'brick' a device.
 For example, any ISP programmer is able to program DWEN debugwire FUSE bit. but if you want to unprogram it, you have to use AVR DRAGON and above devices, or you have a High-Voltage programmer.
-For UPDI, if you set the UPDI pin to GPIO, you have to use HV UPDI programmer to unprogram it.
+For UPDI, if you set the UPDI pin to GPIO, you have to use HV UPDI programmer to unprogram it. for attiny FUSE rescue, please refer to the section "how to make a debugwire FUSE rescue board".

 - Not all arduino but most of them are AVR board and suite for this tutorial.
 Arduino uno/nano have a USB bootloader to make programming easy (no additional hardwire required to program)  and can be turnned to a ISP programmer. that's to say, if you already have an arduino board, it's not necessary to buy ISP programmer anymore.